-

 What are the limited-access and open-access faculties in Italy?

-Open admission faculties allow students to enroll without having to pass an entrance exam.
+Italian universities divide their courses into two main admission types: open-entry and limited-entry.
+Understanding the differences between these can help you choose your path and prepare accordingly.
+Open Admission Faculties: Open admission faculties allow students to enroll without having to pass an entrance exam.
 These degree programs have no fixed limit on the number of students who can enroll, making admission easier.
 This means that anyone who meets the general admission requirements could apply and be admitted.
 The most common open admission faculties in Italy include: These programs are ideal for students who prefer a less competitive admissions process and want to avoid the pressure of admissions tests.
-Limited admission faculties require students to pass competitive entrance exams before being admitted.
-The number of available places is limited and set nationally by the Ministry of Education (MIUR) or by individual…
+Limited admission…

 -